nnstreamer/nnstreamer/Documentation/how-to-archive-large-data.md

+---
+title: How to archive large files
+...

 # How to archive large files with git-lfs
 In order to archive a big data such as map, training, network model, and image data,